GkikasStefanos/PainFormer/README.md

 # ---------------------------------------------------------------
 device = "cuda"

-# VGG-Face2 stats used in our experiments
+# VGG-Face2's statistical values have been used for the pretraining of the model
 normalize = transforms.Normalize(
     mean=[0.6068, 0.4517, 0.3800],
     std=[0.2492, 0.2173, 0.2082]